Annual Technical Report 2007 on Patent Information Activities submitted by Georgia (SCIT/ATR/PI/2007/GE)

 VIII.
 Other relevant matters concerning education and training in, and promotion of, the use of patent information, including technical assistance to developing countries (please indicate URLs of web pages of the Office’s website wherever appropriate)

 The Office is well equipped with audiovisual means for conducting seminars and training courses.
 Power Point presentations were mainly used as visual means for training purposes.

-Several examiners and staff members attended seminars abroad.
+Some examiners and staff members attended seminarsand different events both on site and abroad.

-To provide knowledge dissemination policy, the Office continues to publish journal "Intellectual Property" containing papers on all spheres of intellectual property.
-It is published on paper and on the Website in PDF format (full texts).
+To provide knowledge dissemination policy in Georgia, the Office continues to publish journal "Intellectual Property" containing papers on all spheres of intellectual property.
+It is published on paper and on the Website in PDF format (full texts) and sent out to various libraries, universities and other organizations.
 The authors of the papers are mainly the Office staff members.
-The journal provides great aid both to patent professionals and public in obtaining useful educational materials.

 |1.||Classification is allotting one or more classification symbols (e.g., IPC symbols) to a patent application, either before or during search and examination, which symbols are then published with the patent application.|

 |2.||Preclassification is allotting an initial broad classification symbol (e.g., IPC class or subclass, or administrative unit) to a patent application, using human or automated means for internal administrative purposes (e.g., routing an application to the appropriate examiner).
 Usually preclassification is applied by the administration of an office.|

 |3.||Reclassification is the reconsideration and usually the replacement of one or more previously allotted classification symbols to a patent document, following a revision and the entry into force of a new version of the Classification system (e.g., the IPC).
 The new symbols are available on patent databases.|